CapricanDRJ/witchers_shakespeare/index.md

 We'll mend the wounds etched on this weary face.

-Watchers' demise, a lesson hard and stark,
+Witchers' demise, a lesson hard and stark,

 On trust and honor, we shall build our ark.